List of Disney's Hercules characters: In video games

-Megara
+Meg

 Megara, commonly shortened to Meg, is a slave who used to work for Hades, the Lord of the Underworld.
 In all English-language media, she is voiced by Susan Egan.
-Megara is loosely based on the mythological Megara, the first wife of Hercules in mythology, as well as Deianira, who in Greek mythology was the third wife of Hercules.
-Megara has fair skin and waist-length dark auburn hair which is worn in a ponytail, and wears a Grecian-style dress.
+Meg is loosely based on the mythological Megara, the first wife of Hercules in mythology, as well as Deianira, who in Greek mythology was the third wife of Hercules.
+Meg has fair skin and waist-length dark auburn hair which is worn in a ponytail, and wears a Grecian-style dress.
 She also wears a dark purple loose-sash around her waist.
-Sometime during the events of Hercules, Megara sold her soul to Hades to revive her deceased lover.
+Sometime during the events of Hercules, Meg sold her soul to Hades to revive her deceased lover.
 Hades agreed on the condition that she serve him, which she accepted.
-However, shortly after her lover was revived, he fell in love with someone else and left Megara locked in servitude to Hades.
-While Megara follows Hades' orders, she occasionally shows open defiance to him.
+However, shortly after her lover was revived, he fell in love with someone else and left Meg locked in servitude to Hades.
+While Meg follows Hades' orders, she occasionally shows open defiance to him.

-Megara first appears on screen while trying to convince the centaur Nessus to join Hades' forces, only to have him attempt to seduce her.
-Hercules intervenes, believing Megara to be a "damsel in distress" and defeating Nessus in a fight, then falls in love with her in the process, which Hades plans to use to his advantage.
+Meg first appears on screen while trying to convince the centaur Nessus to join Hades' forces, only to have him attempt to seduce her.
+Hercules intervenes, believing Meg to be a "damsel in distress" and defeating Nessus in a fight, then falls in love with her in the process, which Hades plans to use to his advantage.
 Later in Thebes, Meg lures Hercules to a battle with the Hydra, whom he defeats.
-After Hercules achieves several more victories, Hades offers Megara freedom in exchange for discovering Hercules' weakness.
-However, Megara develops feelings for Hercules instead.
+After Hercules achieves several more victories, Hades offers Meg freedom in exchange for discovering Hercules' weakness.
+However, Meg develops feelings for Hercules instead.
 Eventually, Hades realizes that Meg's affection is Hercule's undoing and uses her as leverage to convince Hercules to give up his strength for one day in return for her safety; if the deal is broken, his superhuman strength returns.
-Hades then reveals Megara worked for him, leaving Hercules heartbroken.
-Megara and Phil later find Hercules battling the Cyclops; after it is defeated, she sacrifices herself to save him from a collapsing column.
+Hades then reveals Meg worked for him, leaving Hercules heartbroken.
+Meg and Phil later find Hercules battling the Cyclops; after it is defeated, she sacrifices herself to save him from a collapsing column.
 Hercules succeeds in reclaiming her spirit and restoring her life during his foray into the Underworld.
-Despite being offered the opportunity to return to Olympus as a god, he declines and opts to remain on Earth with Megara.
+Despite being offered the opportunity to return to Olympus as a god, he declines and opts to remain on Earth with Meg.